maxj723/iOS-Portfolio-Johnson22/README.md

 # [Missing Stuff](https://github.com/EPHS-iOS/Minnesota-School-Lost-Found)
 * The lost and found at my high school is filled to the brim with items; students can spend hours looking through piles of coats and still come out with nothing.
 The purpose of the Missing Stuff App app is to create a place where staff members can take pictures of items in the lost and found and students can then easily see what is in the lost and found without digging through piles of items.
 * This was the main project that I worked on in iOS App Development.
-I mainly worked on the UI design for this app.
-From this project, I learned how to create a UI that is functional and pleasing to the eye.
-I also created the images for the App Store using HotPot.
+I mainly worked on the backend of the app, creating the complete functionality.
+I also added UI features and designs to make the app look good.
 ### [Download on the App Store](https://apps.apple.com/us/app/missing-stuff/id1617140249)